 They learned English passionately.
 They learned English religiously.
 They learned English with an accent.

-And so, whenever one of them lapsed into another language (whether it was Polish or Russian or Yiddish), they would remind each other, by yelling "English!
+And so, whenever one of them lapsed into another language - whether it was Polish or Russian or Yiddish - they would remind each other, by yelling "English!
 English!".
 Usually it was my father who lapsed into another language.
-And it was my mother who did the yelling.
+And it was my mother who would correct him.
 She was the stronger, more determined one.
 She was his rock.

 Can you guess what my first language was?
 It was English with an East European accent.
 A very thick accent.
 When I began going to school, I was puzzled that the other kids couldn't understand me.

-Here's the funniest part.
-When she can't make out what I’m saying, I begin to speak with her in my language of origin, which for me is English with an accent.
+But here's the funniest part.
+When she couldn't understand me, I began to speak with her in my language of origin, which for me is English with an accent.
 It's a very thick husky rough East European accent.
-And then she understands perfectly My kids think it's hilarious.
+Suddenly she understood perfectly My kids thought it was hilarious.